shayleaschreurs/NFT_Graduation_Certificate/README.md

     -Input your API Key from Pinata into the PINATA_API_KEY variable
     -Input your API Secret from Pinata into the PINATA_SECRET_API_KEY variable
     -Input the Ganache URI http://127.0.0.1:7545 into the WEB3_PROVIDER_URI variable
-    -Input a public address from your Ganache into the SMART_CONTRACT_ADDRESS var
+    -Input a public address from your Ganache into the SMART_CONTRACT_ADDRESS variable
 * Navigate to the terminal or gitbash instance in which you installed Streamlit and Python dotenv
 * In terminal or gitbash navigate to the project_3 file.
 To do so follow these steps;
     -type 'cd desktop' then press enter